Dobbs96/HW-10-Team-Profile_generator/README.md

 Team Profile Generator should generator a working team onto a html format.
 I will use both npm jest and inquirer to help build each card.
 Jest will help test what i need to solve.
 It will help keep track of my coding.
 There are four type of Employees; Employee, Engineer, Intern, and Manager.
 Please see gif below for a quick walkthrough.

+Jest is very helpful in finding what you have done.
+It cant watch evertime you save so you know if you are passing what you want to be done.
+It helped me find all my small mistake making this project as you can find below.

 ## Licensing

 [![license](https://img.shields.io/badge/license-MIT-blue)](https://shields.io)